Facebook and Whatsapp Will Transmit Encrypted Messages to British Police - Novinite.com - Sofia News Agency

 According to the agency, the agreement, which will be signed next month, will oblige social networks to transmit information to help investigate particularly serious crime, including terrorism and pedophilia.

+"We believe in the right for people to have a private conversation online," Facebook said.
+"End-to-end encryption helps protect that right and is fundamental to the value we provide to over a billion people every day.
+We oppose government attempts to build back doors because they would undermine the privacy and security of our users everywhere.
+We also respect the role law enforcement has in keeping people safe.
+Government policies like the CLOUD Act allow for companies to provide available information when we receive valid legal requests and do not require companies to build back doors.”, Facebook stated, reported by Cnet.

-British Interior Minister Priti Patel has said earlier that criminals are welcome to allow Facebook users to send encrypted messages in such a way that only the sender and the recipient can access them.
-She called on social networks to give intelligence services access to messages.
+British Home Secretary Priti Patel has earlier called on social networks to give intelligence services access to messages.

-According to the agency, under the new agreement, the United States, unlike the United Kingdom, will only be able to use information received from British companies in death sentences.
+According to the agency, under the new agreement, US and UK won't investigate each other's citizens, and information obtained from British firms can't be used by the US in death penalty cases, Bloomberg reported.

 - » The 3rd Edition of the Polish Film Festival Begins